plone/training/dexterity_2.rst

 ``ITalk`` is a marker-interface.
 We can bind Views and Viewlets to content that provide these interfaces.
 Now we talks to provide this Interface.
 There are two solution for this.

-1. Let them be be instances of a class that implements this Interface.
+1. Let them be instances of a class that implements this Interface.
 2. Register this interface as a behavior and enable it on talks.

 The first option has a important drawback: Only new talks would be instances of the new class.
 We would either have to migrate the existing talks or delete them.